What is a community battery and how does energy sharing work in your neighborhood?

 What is a neighborhood battery?

-The biggest advantages of neighborhood batteries:
+The main advantages of neighborhood batteries:

 • Smart storage of solar energy during peak production

-• Saving on energy costs
+• Savings on energy costs

 What are the costs of a neighborhood battery?

-Factors determining the cost:
+Factors determining the costs:

 • Capacity (how many kWh can be stored)